mperdikeas/js-object-properties/README.md

 =========

-A small library allowing a user to specify which properties of an object she's interested to retrieve by using arbitrary boolean expressions based on the following predicates:
+A small library allowing a user to specify which properties of an object he's interested to retrieve by using arbitrary boolean expressions based on the following predicates:

 * **own**: whether the property lives on the object or up the prototype chain